 Clinical trials are required by the Food and Drug Administration before a pharmaceutical can be approved for use in the public, and aducanumab made it all the way to Phase 3 before an announcement by the drug’s developer, Biogen, that testing had been halted.
 More than 3,000 patients were part of the trial, but after about 1,700 patients completed 18 months of treatment, Biogen said its researchers determined that statistical modeling (a “futility analysis”) showed the drug wouldn’t work well enough for FDA approval.

-Information on the resumption of testing is available here.
-Unfortunately, test subjects are chosen for the study by invitation only, so participation in trials for aducanumab are not open to the general public.
+Unfortunately, test subjects are chosen for the study by invitation only, so participation in ongoing trials for aducanumab are not open to the general public.